Microsoft Azure Blob Retention Policy

 &code_challenge_method=S256

-For more information please visit the below link and go through the documentation provided by Microsoft. https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app
+For more information, please visit the following link and see the documentation provided by Microsoft at https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app.